ingadhoc/odoo-argentina/l10n_ar_ux/README.rst

 #.
 Add account tag data for Argentina (include jurisdiccion ones)
 #.
 Add tax groups for withholding
 #.
 Show Name fantasy in the partner form view.
 #.
-Make some fields in company required if company is Argentina: vat, state_id, country_id, city, street, zip.
-#.
 Set Non Monetary tag to accounts depending of the account type
 #.
 Show Gross Income Jurisdiction in both partner and company
 #.
 Add checks account link to chart template